sagemathinc/cocalc-doc/source/index.rst

      *A SageMath Jupyter Notebook in a CoCalc project*

+To try out CoCalc, you might do the following steps.
 First, go through the :doc:`getting-started` guide to create your account, your first project, and a worksheet.
 Next, check out more specific guides for  :doc:`Jupyter Notebooks <jupyter>`, :doc:`Sage Worksheets <sagews>`, and :doc:`LaTeX documents <latex>`.
-Beyond these, you can also work in a full :doc:`Linux Terminal <terminal>`, run some :doc:`graphical applications <x11>` in a virtual desktop, or edit plain-text files.
+Beyond these, you can also work in a full :doc:`Linux Terminal <terminal>`, run :doc:`graphical applications <x11>` in a virtual desktop, or edit plain text files.
-For the latter, look how the :doc:`frame-editor` helps you working with such files, and even makes it possible for you to :doc:`code in C, Python, or other languages <howto/software-development>`.
+For the latter, note how the :doc:`frame-editor` helps when working with such files, and offers syntax highlighting if you :doc:`code in C, Python, or other languages <howto/software-development>`.

-Beyond that, being online and in the cloud opens up opportunities to share files and collaborate.
+Being online and in the cloud opens opportunities to share files and collaborate.
-To coordinate with others, you can communicate in a chat-room or on the side of a file.
+You can communicate with others in a chat room or on the side of a file.
 This is especially useful :doc:`in the context of teaching <teaching-interactions>` to help students.
 Check out our :doc:`Instructor Guide <teaching-instructors>` for more details about conducting a course on CoCalc.